Arithmetic dynamics: Definitions and notation from discrete dynamics

 Thus P is preperiodic if and only if its orbit O_{F}(P) is finite.

 Number theoretic properties of preperiodic points

-Let F(x) be a rational function of degree at least two with coefficients in Q. A theorem of Northcott says that F has only finitely many Q-rational preperiodic points, i.e., F has only finitely many preperiodic points in P^{1}(Q).
-The uniform boundedness conjecture for preperiodic points of Morton and Silverman says that the number of preperiodic points of F in P^{1}(Q) is bounded by a constant that depends only on the degree of F.
+Let F(x) be a rational function of degree at least two with coefficients in Q. A theorem of Douglas Northcott says that F has only finitely many Q-rational preperiodic points, i.e., F has only finitely many preperiodic points in P^{1}(Q).
+The uniform boundedness conjecture for preperiodic points of Patrick Morton and Joseph Silverman says that the number of preperiodic points of F in P^{1}(Q) is bounded by a constant that depends only on the degree of F.